 Birthplace: Summerhill, Cayuga County, Contiguous United States, New York, United States of America, + more

 Also Rankedsee more on Millard Fillmore

 Charles Cary Rumsey was an American sculptor and an eight goal polo player.
 Born in Buffalo, New York, Charles Rumsey was the son of Laurence Dana Rumsey, a successful local businessman.
 His mother, Jennie Cary Rumsey, was the sister of sculptor, Seward Cary.
-Young Charles learned to play polo at a ...more
+Young Charles learned to play polo at a young age from his uncle and friend, Devereux Millburn. ...more

 Age: Died at 43 (1879-1922)